Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Latent Thompson Sampling for Link Adaptation

 \subsection{Discussion}

-LTSLA is an efficient LA scheme that automatically adapts to the channel fading profile.
-Further, cellular LA with LTSLA fulfils the desired LA characteristics of being fast, stable, and robust.
+LTS is an efficient link adaptation scheme that automatically adapts to the channel fading profile.
+Further, cellular LA with LTS fulfils the desired link adaptation characteristics of being fast, stable, and robust.
 The intuition behind fast convergence is easily developed from the \emph{waterfall} nature of error rate curves~\cite{B_Wireless_Molisch}: for a given MCS, the ACK probability equals one for sufficiently high SINRs and drops rapidly to zero as the SINR decreases.
-Hence, whenever an ACK is observed, LTSLA assigns zero probability densities to the subset of SINRs that correspond to a zero ACK probability for the selected MCS.
-Conversely, with a NACK, LTSLA assigns a zero probability density to the SINRs that always succeed for that MCS.
-Owing to the abrupt error rates predicted by the waterfall curves, a single HARQ feedback can substantially narrow down the range of likely SINRs for fast convergence.
-Further, LTSLA has a stable steady-state performance.
-After convergence to the most likely SINR, subsequent HARQ feedback signals only serve to concentrate the SINR PDF further.
-Hence, unlike OLLA, the SINR estimate with LTSLA does not fluctuate substantially after convergence.
-Finally, LTSLA is robust to deployment- and hardware-specific impairments.
-Since LTSLA learns from the observed HARQ feedback, it estimates the OLM-supported SINR that most closely matches the true channel state.
-Even in the presence of impairments, LTSLA accurately learns the true channel SINR as long as it is within the range of SINRs encoded by the OLM.
+Hence, whenever an ACK is observed, LTS assigns zero probability densities to the subset of SINRs that correspond to a zero ACK probability for the selected MCS.
+Conversely, with a NACK, LTS assigns a zero probability density to the SINRs that always succeed for that MCS.
+Owing to the abrupt error rates predicted by the waterfall curves, a single ACK/NACK feedback can substantially narrow down the range of likely SINRs for fast convergence.
+Further, LTS has a stable steady-state performance.
+After convergence to the most likely SINR, subsequent ACK/NACK feedback signals only serve to concentrate the SINR PDF further.
+Hence, unlike OLLA, the SINR estimate with LTS does not fluctuate after convergence.
+Finally, LTS is robust to deployment- and hardware-specific impairments.
+Since LTS learns from the observed ACK/NACK feedback, it estimates the OLM-supported SINR that most closely matches the true channel state.
+Even in the presence of impairments, LTS accurately learns the true channel SINR as long as it is within the range of SINRs encoded by the OLM.